-Good breeders health screen potential parents to minimise the risk of inherited issues being passed on.
-Some of the conditions that Chins can be prone to include:
+The Japanese chin is a relatively healthy breed, but it can be prone to a few congenital conditions, Good breeders health screen potential parents to minimize the risk of inherited issues being passed on.
+In addition to heat intolerance, especially during exercise, some other conditions that a Japanese chin can be prone to include:

 Diet and Nutrition

-The amount fed will vary depending on the individual dog, their age and activity levels.
+The amount fed will vary depending on the individual dog, their age, and activity levels.

-A fresh and plentiful water source should always be available, and this is all the more important because of the breeds heat intolerance issues.
+A fresh and plentiful water source should always be available, and this is all the more important because of the breed's heat intolerance issues.

 Where to Adopt or Buy a Japanese Chin

-Below are some useful Breed and Adoption links:
+Below are some useful breed and adoption links:

 More Dog Breeds and Further Research